deifyinfocommsolutions/talentiowordpress_dfy/README.md

-# talentiowordpress_dfy
-Wordpress for Talentio Site for iBeads
+Wordpress for Talentio site for iBeads